The 20 Best Amyotonia Congenita Doctors Near Me in Michigan, US

 English

-Jena Krueger is a Pediatric Neurologist in Grand Rapids, Michigan.
-Dr. Krueger has been practicing medicine for over 16 years and is rated as an Experienced provider by MediFind in the treatment of Amyotonia Congenita.
-Her top areas of expertise are Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 1, and Spinal Muscular Atrophy Type 2.
+Jena Krueger is a Pediatric Neurologist practicing medicine in Grand Rapids, Michigan.
+She has been practicing medicine for over 16 years.
+Dr. Krueger is rated as an Experienced provider by MediFind in the treatment of Amyotonia Congenita.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 1, and Spinal Muscular Atrophy Type 2.
+Dr. Krueger is board certified in American Board Of Psychiatry And Neurology, Epilepsy - 2017 and American Board Of Psychiatry And Neurology, Neurology With Special Qualification In Child Neurology - 2015.
+Dr. Krueger is currently accepting new patients.

 Experienced in Amyotonia Congenita